xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step2/migration-process.md

 ## Step 3 - Check

-At the third step of the wizard, your X-Cart 5 store tries to connect to the specified X-Cart 4 database using the connection details provided earlier.
+In the third step of the wizard, your X-Cart 5 store tries to connect to the specified X-Cart 4 database using the connection details provided earlier.

 If connection details are specified correctly, you will see a summary of information that is going to be migrated from X-Cart 4 to X-Cart 5:
 ![mw_5.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_5.png)